datasciencecampus/chrono_lens/README-localhost.md

 recent issues and sufficient historical images to correct the time series.
 Detailed usage instructions are presented in [`scripts/localhost/README.md`](scripts/localhost/README.md).

-# Differing results to ONS Faster Indicators
+# Differing Results to ONS Faster Indicators

 Note, running the default models and camera locations provided will yield results that differ from those published by ONS Faster Indicators.
 This difference will arise from internal factors such as variation in camera sampling times and manual imputation when cameras are unavailable for sustained periods.
 Furthermore, external changes such as camera addresses changing over time will impact results.
 The current lists of selected cameras are valid as of 25/01/2021.

-# Adding cameras to be processed after images have been downloaded
+# Adding Cameras to be Processed After Images Have Been Downloaded

 The python script `scripts/localhost/update_sources.py` populates the folder `localhost/config/ingest`, creating one JSON file per camera image supplier.
 However, images are not analysed unless they are specified in `localhost/config/analyse` JSON files

-## Uploading models
+## Uploading Models

 **Our default models have already been installed for you.
 However this section will detail how to add your own models if you so wish to do so.**